Technical textiles are a fast-growing sector in India. Read to know about the National Technical Textiles Mission (NTTM) launched by the government.

 - Technotex India: It is a flagship event organized by the Ministry of Textiles, in collaboration with the Federation of Indian Chambers of Commerce & Industry (FICCI), and comprises exhibitions, conferences, and seminars with the participation of stakeholders from across the global technical textile value chain.

-- Production linked Incentive (PLI) scheme for textiles sector: It aims to promote the production of high-value Man-Made Fiber (MMF) fabrics, garments, and technical textiles.
+- Production linked Incentive (PLI) scheme for the textiles sector: It aims to promote the production of high-value Man-Made Fiber (MMF) fabrics, garments, and technical textiles.